Top network executives, anchors meet with Donald Trump

 Executives and anchors from the country's five biggest television networks met with President-elect Donald Trump at Trump Tower on Monday afternoon.

-The meeting was organized by Trump's campaign manager Kellyanne Conway, who is now a senior adviser to Trump.

-The meeting was off the record, meaning the participants agreed not to talk about the substance of the conversations.
+Trump vented about media coverage, according to sources who spoke on the condition of anonymity.
+He was highly critical of CNN and other news organizations.

+But while Trump showed disdain for the news media, he also answered questions; listened to the journalists' arguments about the importance of access; and committed to making improvements.

-But a source in the room said there was "real progress" made with regards to media access to Trump and his administration.
+A source in the room told CNNMoney that there was "real progress" made with regards to media access to Trump and his administration.

-A second participant affirmed this and said the journalists spoke with Trump about the importance of the "press pool," a small group of journalists that traditionally travels with the president.
+One specific topic was the importance of the "press pool," a small group of journalists that traditionally travels with the president.

+The hour-long meeting was off the record, meaning the participants agreed not to talk about the substance of the conversations.

-Conway said the meeting was "very cordial, candid and honest."
+But Trump senior adviser Kellyanne Conway, who arranged the meeting, said afterward that it was "very cordial, candid and honest."

 While there was "no need to mend fences," she said, "from my own perspective, it is great to hit the reset button, it was a long, hard-fought campaign."

-Trump did criticize the media generally, and some of the networks present -- including CNN -- at the start of the meeting, another participant said.
-But that participant said Trump also asked for a positive relationship between his White House and the media, and that a New York Post account which had a source describing the meeting as Trump giving the assembled members of the media a "dressing down" like a "firing squad" was wrong.
-Conway herself has also criticized the Post report.

-Other media reports describing the meeting were more in line with the descriptions given by the participants who spoke with CNNMoney.
+Some of the attendees were struck by Trump's anti-media posture.
+During the meeting, Trump revived some of the specific arguments he made weeks before winning the presidency.

 According to Politico, among Trump's complaints, even as he asked for a "cordial" relationship, was that NBC had used unflattering pictures of him.

+But one of the participants told CNNMoney that Trump also asked for a positive relationship between his White House and the media.
+The participant said that a New York Post account -- which had a source describing it as Trump giving the assembled members of the media a "dressing down" like a "firing squad" -- was overstated.

-After the meeting, Conway declined to say when the president-elect would hold a news conference.
+Notably, she declined to say when the president-elect would hold a news conference.
 "Soon" was the only answer.

-Most presidents-elect hold a news conference within days of being elected.
+Presidents-elect typically hold a news conference within days of being elected.
 Trump was elected almost two weeks ago and has not taken questions in that setting yet.

 However, he has been interviewed on the CBS newsmagazine "60 Minutes," and he answered a few shouted questions from reporters over the weekend.
 He will also be speaking with reporters from The New York Times on Tuesday.